top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-• Writer's pictureRick
+Writer's pictureRick

 West Malaysia Day 7: Muar Old Town to Malacca Old Town

-This time, I hailed a Grab car to town as I had a backpack and I would not want to be sweaty first thing in the morning.
+This time, I hailed a Grab car to town as I had a backpack and I would not want to get sweaty first thing in the morning.
 I dropped off at Kopi 434 Cafe for breakfast.
 The cafe was opposite Terminal Bentayan Muar, the express bus terminal, and a convenient spot to wait for bus while sipping coffee.

 I had been saying I ordered “kopi-o kosong” in Johor Bahru, Kulai, Kluang, Batu Pahat and Muar.
 These black coffees were addressed the same way but they tasted differently from one another.
 Liberica coffee had a slight woody taste and more balanced between bitterness and acidity, whereas Robusta was more bitter and Arabica more acidic but had more flavours.
 Kopi-o of different towns tasted differently.
-And kosong (without milk and sugar) was the best way to sample the differences.
+And kosong (without milk and sugar) was the best way to taste the differences.

 I sat in the cafe for about a hour.
 Seeing that more people were coming in closer to 11am, I left, crossed the road to the bus terminal and continued to wait there.